 Forty-five days before the November general elections, your state will either send your blank ballot to you electronically, or mail it to the address you provided on your FPCA.

-Ballots are generally mailed out only 30 days before primary, special and run-off elections.
+Ballots are generally mailed out 30 days before primary, special, and run-off elections.
 Depending on your state and your status abroad, you may receive absentee ballots for all elections or abbreviated ballots for elections for federal offices only.

 Using an Emergency Write-in Ballot

 Most states now have websites where you can verify your registration.
-If you are unsure of your voter registration status, or want to confirm that local officials have received and approved your registration, check the FVAP website for a directory of state voter registration verification websites.
-You can also write, email or call your local election officials directly.
+If you are unsure of your voter registration status, or want to confirm that local election officials have received and approved your registration, check the FVAP website for a directory of state voter registration verification websites.

 Voting and Taxes